-The Environmental Justice–Informed Mental Health Practice Framework (EJ-MHPF) is a scholarly doctoral initiative exploring the intersection of environmental housing conditions and mental health paradigms.
+The Environmental Justice–Informed Mental Health Practice Framework (EJ-MHPF) is a scholarly resource exploring the intersection of environmental housing conditions and mental health paradigms.

 EJ-MHPF